 5. What do we do with your personal data?

 With regard to grant applicants, we will use your personal information to process your application and any grant payments, for administration and record keeping purposes, to account to regulatory bodies, and to further our charitable aims.
 If you opt in to receiving further communications from the Trust, you are consenting to be contacted by the Trust, including invitations to participate in an annual survey, receiving the annual Newsletter, being contacted for fundraising purposes, and being made aware of events or volunteering opportunities at the Trust.
-If you opt in, and subsequently change your mind, you can have your contact details removed from the Trust’s database and distribution list by writing to us or emailing firstname.lastname@example.org
+If you opt in, and subsequently change your mind, you can have your contact details removed from the Trust’s records and distribution list by emailing firstname.lastname@example.org

 The Trust will: